FinCEN MSB registration in Montana

 - Personnel documentation:

-- Passport/ID and proof of address for each director/shareholder.
+- Passport / ID and proof of address for owners, directors, and key controllers.

 Jegor Kupratsevits